hl7au/au-fhir-pd/pages/_includes/capstatements.md

 ## Scope of Resource Profiles

+A subset of FHIR resource types are used in this specification.
+These are profiled to ensure minimal elements needed for secure messaging are supported by the directory service.

 * **Location** is physical location, where service delivery occurs.
 * **Organization** is an entity providing practitioner roles and/or healthcare service.
-* **PractitionerRole** (provider) is a practitioner acting in a role at one location for one organisation.
+* **PractitionerRole** (provider) is a practitioner acting roles at one location for one organisation.
-* **Practitioner** is an individual that maybe acting in a practitioner role.
+* **Practitioner** details of an individual that maybe acting in a practitioner role.
 * **HealthcareService** describes the services delivered at one location for one organisation.

-## Interactions Overview
+## Service Interactions Overview

-A subset of FHIR possible interactions are required for this profile.
+A subset of FHIR possible interactions are required for this specification.
+This applies to core directory services offered by a directory provider and also federated services combining results from multiple directory service sources.

+----------
 ### Instance Level Interactions
-----------

 * **[read](http://hl7.org/fhir/STU3/http.html#read)** PractitionerRole, Practitioner, HealthcareService, Location, Organization, Endpoint
 * **vread** Not Required